foundry-vtt-community/wiki.js/development/library-modules.md

 ### Foundry Specific Functionality

+More than simply wrapping an existing js lib, these are made specifically with foundry's use cases in mind.

 - libWrapper https://github.com/ruipin/fvtt-lib-wrapper - Useful for overwriting methods you don't control in a way which allows for conflict resolution.
 - Chat Commands https://foundryvtt.com/packages/_chatcommands/ - Allows modules to define their own chat commands.
 - Color Settings https://github.com/ardittristan/VTTColorSettings - Adds color picker as settings option and form option.